anna-xing/ticker-extension/README.md

 # Description

 A Google Chrome extension which displays stock information about a highlighted ticker symbol on the page.

+To use it:
+* Install Stock Ticker Lookup through the Chrome Web Store.
+* Follow the instructions provided upon installation to obtain your Alpha Vantage API key(s).
-To use it, install it through the Chrome Web Store, use your cursor to highlight a ticker symbol on any webpage, and click on the extension in your toolbar to display the relevant stock information.
+* Use your cursor to highlight a ticker symbol on any webpage and click on the extension in your toolbar to display the relevant stock information.

 # Tech Stack